By using this site, you agree to the Privacy Policy and Terms of Use.

 6-9 Months

-By six to nine months, most puppies are well on their way to being young adults.
-Their growth rate is slowing down, but they’re still developing muscle, bone density, and brain function.
+From 6 to 9 months, most puppies are on their way to becoming young adults.
+Their growth rate is slowing, but they are still developing muscle, bone density, and brain function.
 This is also the age when many puppies are neutered or spayed, which can affect their metabolism and calorie requirements.

 Feeding Schedule